intwister/odapi/README.md

 # odapi

-A Raspberry PI applciation to look up lists of words from the Oxford Dictionaries API and display the word and definition on a TM1638 LED display.
+A Raspberry PI application to look up lists of words from the Oxford Dictionaries API and display the word and definition on a TM1638 LED display.

+This project uses the TM1638 library from https://github.com/justinfoley/py-tm1638 which was forked from prior work.

 *Install Git*